Designing AI that knows when not to act

 Context

-Motorcycling is a high cognitive load, safety-critical activity.
+Motorcycling is a high-risk, attention-saturated activity.

-Most rider technologies fail in two ways:
+Most rider technologies fail by:

-• they increase visual load
+• increasing visual load

-• or they interrupt at the wrong moment
+• interrupting at the wrong time

-Not how to add more information,
+Not how to add information,

 Motorcyclist – focus on the road